pinting/oraculum/README.md

 ## Experiments

-Four constrained generation approaches were tested using Gemma 3 vocabulary:
+Four constrained generation approaches were tested using the Gemma 3 vocabulary:

 - **Aho-Corasick**: Token lattice approach for breaking up constants into a Directed Acyclic Graph.
 The initial (one-time) graph build time (against the fixed vocabulary) takes 2.23 s with extremely fast lattice construction (102 µs for 16 characters).
 - **derivre**: Pure regex-based matching with derivative automata.
 Slow because of the exhaustive token matching (against the complete vocabulary of 255k at each step).